Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/opennebula-deployment/guide.en-gb.md

 ## Go further

+**External resources :**
+- If you need more information about OpenNebula, you may consult the [OpenNebula Website](https://opennebula.io/) or the [official OpenNebula documentation](https://docs.opennebula.io/).
-- If you need more information about Ansible, you may consult the [Ansible documentation](https://docs.ansible.com/).
+- If you need more information about Ansible, you may consult the [Ansible page on the RedHat website](https://www.redhat.com/en/ansible-collaborative?) or the [official Ansible documentation](https://docs.ansible.com/).
 - The OpenNebula deployment repository used and referenced in this guide is [Hosted Cloud OVHcloud](https://github.com/OpenNebula/hosted-cloud-ovhcloud).

+If you need training or technical assistance to implement our solutions, contact your sales representative or click on [this link](/links/professional-services) to get a quote and ask our Professional Services experts for assistance on your specific use case and project.

 Join our [community of users](/links/community).